-Issue: While all mine operators demonstrated theory-based worker training in the use of fire extinguishers and fire suppression systems, some worker interviews identified inadequate practical training in the operation of this equipment.
+Issue: While all mine operators demonstrated theory-based worker training in the use of fire extinguishers and fire suppression systems, some interviews with workers identified inadequate practical training in the operation of this equipment.

-Response: Mine operators must ensure that each worker at the mine is provided with suitable and adequate information, training and instruction having regard to the hazards associated with the work carried out by the worker, the implementation of control measures, relevant parts of the safety management system and the emergency plan for the mine.
+Response: Mine operators must ensure that each worker at the mine is provided with suitable and adequate information, training and instruction relating to the hazards associated with the work carried out by the worker, the implementation of control measures, relevant parts of the safety management system and the emergency plan for the mine.9

-Issue: It was identified that some mine operations had not conducted comprehensive testing of the mine emergency plan within the previous 12-month period as required by clause 93 WHS (M&PS) Regulation.
+Issue: It was identified that some mine operations had not conducted comprehensive testing of the mine emergency plan within the previous 12-month period, as required by clause 93 of the WHS (M&PS) Regulation.

-Response: Mine operators must test the emergency plan for the mine at intervals of no more than 12 months and as soon as is reasonably practicable after there has been a significant revision to the plan.
+Response: Mine operators must test the emergency plan at intervals of no more than 12 months and as soon as is reasonably practicable after there has been a significant revision to the plan.
+10

-When testing the mine emergency plan, it is recommended that mine operators undertake a scenariobased exercise of a foreseeable emergency event that ensures a rigorous and comprehensive examination of all aspects of the emergency plan, for example, a plant tyre fire in the mine decline.
+When testing the mine's emergency plan, it is recommended that mine operators undertake a scenario-based exercise of a foreseeable emergency event that ensures a rigorous and comprehensive examination of all aspects of the emergency plan and workers' response to the event.